 Electronic keyless digital door locks with numerical codes are more advanced than regular maglocks.
 These devices must be opened using a security code which must be entered by the user.
 These locks are usually built with a keypad which is used to enter the password.
 They are frequently found in apartments and can usually be used to easily replace standard doorknobs.

 Electronic keyless digital door locks may be designed to work with a token or a smart card which must be used to swipe the lock.
-Some of these locks utilize infrared technology to access biometric data which is stored on an electronic device that the user carries with them.
+Some of these locks utilize infrared technology to access biometric data which is stored on an electronic device that the traveler carries with them.
 In certain situations, users may also be authenticated by using their fingerprints, retinal scans or voice.